 "Stop!"
 Betsy cries, sensing the spike of power.
 But it's too late, Phoenix has arisen.

 "Mon dieu."Gambit gasps.
 For a moment, seeing Jean lift all trees, rocks, benches, and anything else, shocks him into silence.
 But he realizes the wave is coming for them next, and he finds Rogue through the confusion and screams for her to run, but she's going the opposite way, towards the danger…

 "Chère!"
 But his voice is swallowed up by the wave and somebody is yanking him to safety, that isn't want he wants—

-The belle looks around from the boulder Scott pushed her behind, seeing Scott and the others being flung every which way into the debris, hearing Remy cry her name— This looks like a last resort situation if she's ever seen one, and she runs towards Phoenix, seeing her friend deep down within.
+The belle looks around from the boulder Scott pushed her behind only moments before.
+Seeing Scott and the others being flung every which way into the debris, hearing Remy cry her name— This looks like a last resort situation if she's ever seen one, and she runs towards Phoenix, seeing her friend deep down within.